Pinterest

 Pipe a row of whipped cream around the outside edge.
 Put half the cherry filling in the middle.

 Repeat with the second layer, lining up its wooden pick with the mark on the waxed paper and removing the pick as you add that layer.
-Spoon any remaining whipped cream over the cherry layer.
+Spoon the whipped cream over the cherry layer.

 Place the top layer on top, lining it up as well, and press down slightly.
 Cover with plastic wrap or a cake dome and place in the fridge to chill thoroughly.